jimtng/openhab2-addons/bundles/org.openhab.binding.matter/README.md

 | System Mode         | Number, String, Switch | systemMode                        | [OFF=0,AUTO=1,ON=1,COOL=3,HEAT=4,EMERGENCY_HEAT=5,PRECOOLING=6,FAN_ONLY=7,DRY=8,SLEEP=9] |
 | Running Mode        | Number, String         | runningMode (not implemented yet) |                                                                                          |

-For `systemMode` the `ON` option should map to the system mode custom value that would be appropriate if a on/off command was issued, defaults to the `AUTO` mapping.
+For `systemMode` the `ON` option should map to the system mode custom value that would be appropriate if a 'on' command was issued, defaults to the `AUTO` mapping.

 ### Example